Rae699/Blog/_drafts/2025-04-15-SICP-summary.md

 Most programming books teach syntax, frameworks, or best practices. *Structure and Interpretation of Computer Programs* (SICP) does something entirely different—it rewires how you *think*.

-Before SICP, I saw programming as a set of instructions to be executed.
+Before SICP, I saw programming as a set of instructions to be executed where syntax was almost the most important thing.
 Now, I see it as a process—an unfolding sequence of transformations driven by underlying mathematical principles.
-This is the difference between knowing how to code and understanding *computation itself*.

-SICP doesn't just explain concepts; it forces you to *internalize* them through precise, layered exercises.
-Concepts I once skimmed over—like recursion, evaluation strategies, and process growth—are now concrete, deeply understood mechanics.
+The impact of SICP on the thought process is profound:
+1. It teaches abstraction deeply.
+You don’t just write functions—you learn to create powerful abstractions, thinking in terms of layers and compositions.
+That’s a crucial skill for designing scalable systems.
+2. It rewires your thinking to focus on expressiveness over syntax.
+Unlike books that focus on syntax-heavy programming, SICP forces you to think in terms of mathematical rigor and expressive models of computation.
+3. It reveals deep principles of software engineering.
+Recursion, higher-order functions, data abstraction, modularity, and interpreters—all central to writing robust software—are taught in an elegant way.
+4. It teaches computation as a craft.
+You’re not just solving problems, you’re designing elegant, efficient solutions using minimal yet expressive constructs.
+5. It has shaped legendary engineers.
+It was the core MIT curriculum for decades, influencing the design of Lisp, Scheme, and many modern functional programming paradigms.

 ---